twyeoh/Introduction-to-Neural-Networks/README.md

 Materials for AIAP 2.0 #Week 4 of Intro to Neural Network

+# Part 1

-In this assignment you will practice putting together a simple image classification pipeline, based on the different type of classifiers.
+In this part, you will practice putting together a simple image classification pipeline, based on the different type of classifiers.
 The goals of this assignment are as follows:

 - understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages)
 - understand the train/val/test splits and the use of validation data for hyperparameter tuning.